A podcast that captures the commitment, determination, and accomplishments of Edina High School athletes and friends, past and present.

-Episodes will be published every other Monday and, for Season 2, are available wherever you get your podcasts.
+Episodes will be published every other Monday and, for Season 2 and 3, are available wherever you get your podcasts.
 Season 1 episodes are available through The Hornet Buzz Podcast on Spotify.
+All episodes can be accessed on this page.

 Season 2-2024-25